How to Buy Life Insurance in Canada: 7 Easy Steps

 That covers the complete step-by-step process for purchasing life insurance coverage in Canada.

-• Apply when you’re young and healthiest, as this helps you lock in lower rates
+• Apply when you are young and healthiest, as this helps you lock in lower rates

-• Improve health and lifestyle habits to qualify for discounts.
+• Improve health and lifestyle habits to qualify for the best rates.

 • Bundle your policy with other insurance products from the same provider.